 Tickets for children aged 4 – 14 start at £35.00 for a day of play.
 An adult with an adult ticket must accompany children below the age of 7.
 Children 8 and up can explore the city on their own!

-This is a perfect activity for October half term in London, especially on a rainy day.
+This is a perfect activity for the October half term in London, especially on a rainy day.

 15. Thorpe Park Fright Night